 The Bay Area’s Best Yoga Classes for Mama & Baby

-Our prenatal practice is active, challenging, safe and supportive, so that mama and baby benefit from postures without any strain.
-We guarantee that your pregnancy, birth, and recovery will be improved by a regular yoga practice at Yoga Garden SF.
+Our prenatal and postnatal classes are active, challenging, safe and supportive, so that mama and baby benefit from postures without any strain.
+We guarantee that your experience with pregnancy, birth, and recovery will be greatly improved.

-- Practice yoga postures and breathing exercises for better health during and after pregnancy and during labor.
+- Practice yoga postures and breathing exercises for easier labor and better health after pregnancy.